htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

       condor_store_cred -u condor_pool@poolhost add

-Executing Jobs with the User’s Profile Loaded
+Executing Jobs with the User's Profile Loaded
 ---------------------------------------------

 :index:`loading account profile<single: loading account profile; Windows>`

-HTCondor can be configured when using dedicated run accounts, to load the account’s profile.
-A user’s profile includes a set of personal directories and a registry hive loaded under ``HKEY_CURRENT_USER``.
+HTCondor can be configured when using dedicated run accounts, to load the account's profile.
+A user's profile includes a set of personal directories and a registry hive loaded under ``HKEY_CURRENT_USER``.

-This may be useful if the job requires direct access to the user’s registry entries.
+This may be useful if the job requires direct access to the user's registry entries.
 It also may be useful when the job requires an application, and the application requires registry access.
 This feature is always enabled on the *condor\_startd*, but it is limited to the